SOUNDPROOF SASH WINDOWS

 All of our soundproof sash windows are made to order and, as you know, perfection takes time.
 Before manufacturing begins, we need to survey your property, which will be scheduled in the first couple of weeks.
 From the time the order is placed until installation generally takes between 10-12 weeks.

-We want to help you find the right product that suits you, so whether you want to talk to us about our soundproof sash windows, or simply about noise reduction and double glazing, we’ll be glad to just have a chat.
+We’d rather help you find the right product than just any old product.
+So whether you want to talk to us about our soundproof casement windows, or simply about how noise reduction windows work, we’ll be glad to help.

 - How effective are your acoustic sash windows?